tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 Specifies that a property maps a column that is a [row version](https://learn.microsoft.com/en-us/ef/core/saving/concurrency?tabs=fluent-api#native-database-generated-concurrency-tokens).

-Not all database providers supports this feature.
+Not all database providers support this feature.

 ```
 public class SalesOrder